WSShawn/GAN/README.md

 Here the capital PI represents the set of all joint distributions whose marginal distributions are Pr respectively Pg.

 In the training cell, we are intializing the parameters the way we did in the GAN section.
 This time however we are taking the parameters metioned in the paper by Arjovsky M., Chintala S., Bottou L., (2017): Wasserstein GAN.
 We are taking a learning rate of 0.0005 and batch size is 64.
 2 additional parameters are added, the discriminator iterations and the weight clip.
 Weight clipping prevents the gradient from getting too large in training, making the model unstable.
 The idea of weight clipping is that if the gradient gets too large, we rescale the parameters by the value of the weight clip.

+Below we find the training loop of a WGAN :

 # References